Hello 🙂

 BEACHES

-- Mesakti beach is incredible for surf & it has many beach bars that you can enjoy relaxing all day.
+- Mesakti beach is incredible for surf & it has many beach bars with sunbeds that you can enjoy relaxing all day.
 You can park right outside.
 My favorite one!

-- Armenistis is a small beach in the village, organized – ideal for families.
+- Armenistis is a small beach in the picturesque village with beautiful waters – ideal for families.

 - Gialiskari beach: not exactly a beach but you can dive and the color of the waters is amazing .